SURFnet/certificates-bcp/dialogue.md

 Unfortunately, no. There *is* a catch-22 here.
 The problem is that I need to know your public key to verify your signatures.
 If you sign your own public key, I end up in a chicken-or-egg situation.

 > I see.
-So were back to square one?
+So we're back to square one?
 Back to meeting everyone we want to communicate with in person?

 No, we can help each other with that!